Trollcent/Workout-Generator/README.md

 # Workout-Generator
 * Based on the user's input, it generates a list of workouts for the user to follow.
 * Written in Java

-* Program is used to help people who have a difficult time creating a daily workout to follow at the gym.
+The reason why I created this:
+Whenever I go to the gym, I find it difficult to create a daily workout.
+So I created this app in order to solve this problem.